 Between the vacationers attracted to ski resorts and the increasing number of immigrants, Andorrans have lots of experience welcoming newcomers to their country.

-As well, you’ll find expat communities and social groups that host useful discussions about strategies for getting by in Andorra.
+As well, you’ll find expat forums, communities and social groups that host useful discussions about strategies for getting by in Andorra.

 If you have children or are considering starting a family, the transition to Andorran education is relatively simple.
 First of all, education is free for Andorran residents, meaning you won’t have to worry about tuition fees or finding a private school that fits your budget.